Mahendrasiddappa/eks-secret-injector/README.md

 # Native Secrets

-This repo is a proof-of-concept (PoC) showing how native Kubernetes secrets can be support via AWS Secrets Manager.
-The basic idea of the PoC is to use an extension point of the Kubernetes API server called [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/): when a user creates a secret, a mutating Webhook (implemented as an AWS Lambda function) intercepts the process of persisting the payload into `etcd` and replaces it with the ARN of a secret managed by the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+This repo is a proof-of-concept (PoC) showing how to inject AWS secret manager secrets to pods.
+The basic idea of the PoC is to use an extension point of the Kubernetes API server called [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/): when a user creates a pod with annotations, a mutating Webhook (implemented as an AWS Lambda function) intercepts the process and adds a init container to the pod which will read the secrets from secrets manager and injects the secrets to main container through a shared volume.

 ## Installation